Danieluyi/Khrov_Email_Extractor/README.md

 HOW TO USE:

-#1 Download the file named KHROV_Email_extractor.tar
+#1 Download the file named KHROV_Email_extractor.tar to your Windows PC

 #2 Extract and you will find 4 files within (KHROV_Email_extractor.exe, input.txt, output.txt, ReadMe.txt)